encode/django-rest-framework/docs/api-guide/relations.md

 If you explicitly specify a relational field pointing to a ``ManyToManyField`` with a through model, be sure to set ``read_only`` to ``True``.

-## Advanced Hyperlinked fields

-If you have very specific requirements for the style of your hyperlinked relationships you can override `HyperlinkedRelatedField`.

-There are two methods you'll need to override.

-#### get_url(self, obj, view_name, request, format)

-This method should return the URL that corresponds to the given object.

-May raise a `NoReverseMatch` if the `view_name` and `lookup_field` attributes are not configured to correctly match the URL conf.

-#### get_object(self, queryset, view_name, view_args, view_kwargs)

-This method should the object that corresponds to the matched URL conf arguments.

-May raise an `ObjectDoesNotExist` exception.

-### Example

-For example, if all your object URLs used both a account and a slug in the the URL to reference the object, you might create a custom field like this:

-    class CustomHyperlinkedField(serializers.HyperlinkedRelatedField):
-        def get_url(self, obj, view_name, request, format):
-            kwargs = {'account': obj.account, 'slug': obj.slug}
-            return reverse(view_name, kwargs=kwargs, request=request, format=format)

-        def get_object(self, view_name, view_args, view_kwargs):
-            account = view_kwargs['account']
-            slug = view_kwargs['slug']
-            return self.get_queryset().get(account=account, slug=slug)

 ---